 1. Scrambled eggs - scrambled tofu with turmeric/black pepper

-2. Bangers and mash - Vegan sausages, mash with soya milk, veg and bisto gravy
+2. Bangers and mash - Vegan sausages (and there are dozens of them out there), mashed potatoes with soya milk, veg and bisto gravy

 3. Curries/Chillies/stews - Soya mince or lentils make great meat replacements.
 You can also buy frozen chunks of soya based beef/chicken